 Support groups are available in your community or online through help forums.
 Support groups include women who are currently facing postpartum depression or who have faced it in the past.
 They provide space to share helpful information and encouragement for one another.

-There are also support groups that also specifically involve the spouse, family members and friends which is important as PPD can deeply affect loved ones too.
-For couples facing marital struggles as a result of postpartum depression, it can be beneficial to connect with other couples facing similar problems.
+There are also support groups that include spouses, family members and friends, as postpartum depression can deeply affect loved ones too.
+For couples facing marital struggles as a result of postpartum depression, it can be beneficial to connect with other people facing similar problems.

 Postpartum Depression Statistics

-While suffering from postpartum depression may make one feel alone and isolated, it’s important to know that it is fairly common and normal for women to experience some form of postpartum depression or anxiety.
-This can be either during pregnancy or afterward.
+While suffering from postpartum depression may make you feel alone and isolated, it is fairly common and normal for women to experience some form of postpartum depression or anxiety during a pregnancy or afterward.

-The Centers for Disease Control and Prevention recently estimated that anywhere between 11 and 20% of women experience postpartum depression symptoms each year in the United States.
-This results in approximately 600,000 American women diagnosed annually with some form of postpartum depression.
+The Centers for Disease Control and Prevention recently estimated that anywhere between 11% and 20% of women experience postpartum depression symptoms each year in the United States.
+This means over 600,000 American women are diagnosed annually with some form of postpartum depression.

-Additionally, many statistics about postpartum depression rates only account of live births Yet, many women who suffer miscarriages or stillbirths also report feelings of postpartum depression.
+Additionally, many postpartum depression statistics only account for live births.
+Many women who suffer miscarriages or stillbirths also report feelings of postpartum depression.
 This could further increase the statistics of postpartum depression when all factors are considered.

 Postpartum Depression Success Stories

-The initial stages of postpartum depression can seem hopeless.
-But there are plenty of postpartum depression success stories to be aware of.
-Learning about the struggles of other women and how they were able to overcome this debilitating condition offers hope and guidance for women and their families.
+The initial stages of postpartum depression can seem hopeless, but many people have successfully recovered from it.
+Learning about the struggles of other women and how they overcame this debilitating condition offers hope and guidance for women and their families.

-It’s important to familiarize yourself with these encouraging stories and remain focused on the fact that recovery is possible.
-Many women report that despite the awful struggles of postpartum depression they have gone on to live enriched and happy lives with their children despite their struggles with postpartum depression.
+It’s important to familiarize yourself with these stories of hope and remember that recovery is possible.
+Many women go on to live enriched and happy lives with their children despite their struggles with postpartum depression.